shubhamjaiswal69/Dhadkan/README.md

 $ npm start
 ```

-Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

 ### 2. Run as a Web Hosting
 Copy the files within the folder `public` into your web hosting.

 And that is it.
 Enjoy!

-### 3. Run as a Desktop app

-You can [download](https://drive.google.com/file/d/1xuYuao96Ice6CXGpbwkxWhhNfZSQ0VhG/view?usp=sharing) the latest installable version of this app and run as web-tool.

 This build is made available with [nativefier](https://github.com/jiahaog/nativefier).
 ```
 nativefier ecg.gramme.io
 ```

-## Emailware

-Dhadkan.io is an [emailware](https://en.wiktionary.org/wiki/emailware) of [Gramme.io](https://gramme.io).
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <support@gramme.io> about anything you'd want to say about this software.
-I'd really appreciate it!

 ## Credits